A Weekend in Natchitoches

 Day 1: Checking In

-From Shreveport, it’s about an hour’s drive south on Interstate 49, past gas stations selling meat pies to the red-brick Northwestern State University.
-Just past the university is Natchitoches’ 33-block National Historic Landmark District.
-The town is wall-to-wall with bed-and-breakfasts and inns.
-My first choice is the Tante Huppe Inn Bed & Breakfast, a four-room establishment built in 1830.
-A few blocks away is the award-winning Queen Anne Bed & Breakfast.
+Just past Northwestern State University is Natchitoches’ 33-block National Historic Landmark District.
+The town is wall-to-wall with bed-and-breakfasts and inns, such as the award-winning Queen Anne Bed & Breakfast.
 Built in 1905, the pretty yellow Victorian has five rooms, decked out with four-poster king beds and Jacuzzi tubs.

 Day 2: Getting Acquainted

 Many of the city’s oldest houses are private homes, open to the public only during certain times of the year.
 Still, the historic district’s Greek Revivals, Queen Anne Victorians, French Colonials, Creole cottages, and Italianate architecture are the city’s main draw and worth spending the better part of a day checking out.
-With a walking tour map of the National Historic Landmark District from the Information Center, the area is easily explored on foot – which is my plan, right after I tuck into a two-course breakfast of fresh fruit and Eggs Benedict.
+With a walking tour map of the National Historic Landmark District from the Information Center, the area is easily explored on foot.

-And now that I’ve burned off my breakfast, it’s time to have my first meat pie.
+After some exploring, it’s time for lunch!
 Natchitoches is the home of the fried pastry shell stuffed with seasoned ground meat, typically a blend of beef and pork.
 And Lasyone's Meat Pie Restaurant is the place to go for this area treat.
-I also order the corn fritters, massive balls of spicy, fried cornmeal batter, crispy onion rings, and a crawfish pie — a new addition to the menu and my personal favorite.
+The crawfish pies are also a favorite.

-Full of fried food, I walk over to the Fort St. Jean Baptiste State Historic Site to take in a bit of history.
+To take in a bit of history, walk over to the Fort St. Jean Baptiste State Historic Site.
 When Louis Jucherau de St. Denis founded Natchitoches in 1714, his first task was to build a fort to protect the borders of the French colonial empire, whose westernmost edge abutted the eastern reaches of New Spain.
 Back then, Natchitoches was very much the frontier.
 The fort that stands today is a replica, but feels like the real thing and there are knowledgeable, cheery guides in authentic colonial garb to show you around.

 End the day at Mama’s Oyster House, famous for its catfish, served fried or blackened and topped off with shrimp etouffée.
 It’s a kitschy place, with moose heads and neon-beer signs, but the food delivers.
 End the night with live music, cold brews, trivia and more at Cane River Brewing Company, housed in a refurbished cotton gin building that is nearly a century old.